Interchangeability of Vetter Components

 More notes on Lowers:

-All lowers were made from the same forward portion and the same rearward portion
+All lowers were made from the same forward portion and the same rearward portion of plastic.

 The front and rear were glued together in different positions and at different angles for different bikes